In this issue:

 The more often you provide valuable results—the more often you deliver—the more you can influence the organization to move towards an abundance mentality.

 Managers are not the only leaders in the organization.
 If you are trying to transition to agile, you know that you need leaders everywhere, at all levels.
 That's what Gil Broza and I teach you in The Influential Agile Leader.
 If you liked this article about abundance or scarcity and its relationship to leadership, please sign up for The Influential Agile Leader.
-We have early bird rates for California and London only until Dec 31, 2014.

 You can also catch my Exploding Management Myths webinar Dec 9, 2014.